sp-merrow/python_blackjack/README.md

 Known issues: game still sometimes showing incorrect winner when there is a split

+	This issue has been worked on a bit, but it's not perfect.

 This is the biggest programming project that I've undertook thus far by a longshot, and I'm really happy with how it has turned out.

 To anyone kind enough to sit down and play this for a bit: